 Lifeguards are on duty from May to September and dogs are allowed all year round.

 This shallow, red sand beach is backed by Youngs Park in Paignton and comes with plenty of facilities for families including cafes, swan boats, crazy golf, toilets and a play park.

 At low tide the beach is popular for rock pooling.
 Check tide times as at high tide the sand is completely submerged.

 Dogs are allowed on North Beach all year round but be aware that there is a dog ban from May to September on neighbouring South Beach.

 Find out more about the beaches at Goodrington.

 Another dog-friendly beach that’s off the beaten track is Man Sands near Kingswear.

-You can reach it from the South West Coast Path from Sharkham Pint or from the National Trust car park on Woodhuish Lane.
-The beach is a further three quarters of a mile down a narrow lane, so pack light for this beach day.
+You can reach it from the South West Coast Path from Sharkham Point or from the National Trust car park on Woodhuish Lane.
+The beach is a further three-quarters of a mile down a narrow lane, so pack light for this beach day.

 Dog-friendly places to stay in South Devon